Free “Coaching for the Soul” Call

 Free “Coaching for the Soul” Call?

-Your call will be treated with the utmost confidentiality, so you can let your mask down without fear of judgement
+Your call will be treated with the utmost confidentiality.
+You can let your mask down without fear of judgement

 Identify the steps that you can take to bring about positive change

-The emotional care and support to help you overcome whatever issues you’re facing
+The emotional care and support you need to help you overcome the issues you are facing

 “Viv helped me reflect on why I do the things that I do, in the way that I do them.
 In doing so, she was able to bring me back to what motivated me to do this job in the first place.”